 Exploration Licensing Program

-Exploration licenses are designed to stimulate exploration in Alaska's frontier basins and complement the state's areawide leasing program.
-All acreage subject to the state's competitive areawide leasing program remains off limits to exploration licensing.
-Several large sedimentary basins, however, exist within Interior Alaska, some of which are virtually unexplored.
+Exploration licensing supplements the state's oil and gas leasing program and encourages oil and gas exploration outside of the known oil and gas provinces.
+Several large sedimentary basins exist within Interior Alaska, some of which are virtually unexplored.
 The highly variable structural geology of these basins offers the potential for structural traps in overthrust belts and strike slip systems.
 Various types of clastic and carbonate stratigraphic traps may also be present.
 Exploration licensing allows companies to explore these frontier basins with minimal costs added by the state.

 An area selected for exploration licensing must be between 10,000 and 500,000 acres.
 The licensing process is initiated in one of two ways: